 When the Kino Sojus initially opened, it only had one screen ( but in 1992 when the ownership changed and the UFA took over – it added another 2 screens in 1995)

 The Sojus isnt the only abandoned Cinema in Berlin.
-The Cinema Directors House is a lovely little abandoned Cinema in Berlin, though the screen is blocked off and the building is rumoured to be torn down soon.
+The Cinema Directors House is a lovely little abandoned Cinema in Berlin (which has since been demolished), though the screen is blocked off and the building is rumoured to be torn down soon.

 Despite only being closed for 5 years (at the time of writing), the abandoned cinema “Kino Sojus” is in terrible condition.
 It apparently has been set on fire several times, and is filled with trash.
 Windows are smashed and holes have been ripped into the walls, thus making for a super easy entry (hence the rampant vandalism).
 There isn’t much to see, and the entire upper floor is inhabited by hundreds of pigeons (alive and dead) and covered in Pigeon shit.